-This Technical Specification provides high-level requirements for designers and developers to create an accessible immersive experience in the metaverse.
-This document considers the common accessibility requirements for the design and development phases of born accessible products and services in the metaverse.
-The document is related to "Requirements of accessible products and services in the metaverse: Part II - User perspective" and provides common accessibility requirements.
+This Technical Specification ITU FGMV-04 provides high-level requirements for designers and developers to create an accessible immersive experience in the metaverse.
+This Specification considers the common accessibility requirements for the design and development phases of born accessible products and services in the metaverse.
+It is also related to "Requirements of accessible products and services in the metaverse: Part II - User perspective" and provides common accessibility requirements.